Splizard/buildacity/Readme.md

 You will need to install [Minetest](http://minetest.net) and place this repo inside Minetest's game directory.
 Start up Minetest and select the Builda City coin from the main menu.
+Now you can create a world and start playing!
+Hint: if you can't think of a good world name, try "Earth".

 ## Quick Start
 You can only build roads and buildings next to existing roads